 Aloe vera is another healing remedy.
 The juice of the aloe plant helps soothe your stomach and reduces bloating associated with your condition.
 Drink 1 tablespoon of juice each day for the biggest health benefit.

-Continue reading below for more remedies from our Earth Clinic contributors.
+Continue reading below for feedback from Earth Clinic readers.